Benign sleep myoclonus of infancy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Acute drug-induced movement disorders are primarily due to neuroleptics, but other psychoactive medications and nonpsychiatric medications may produce them as well.
 Although it is generally believed that drug-induced movement disorders are much less common in the era of atypical antipsychotic drugs, there are few data to support this contention.
 Both acute and nonacute neuroleptic-induced movement disorders still do occur; therefore, neurologists and psychiatrists must be able to recognize and treat them.
 Although vesicular mono-amine transporter type 2 (VMAT2) medications are now available to treat tardive syndromes, not much else has changed in the development or treatment of medication induced movement disorders (23).
 Akathisia may be mistaken for other conditions, including restless legs, increased psychosis, anxiety, or internal tremor, and it should be included on the differential diagnostic list for restlessness or agitation.
 These problems are occasionally seen with antiemetics and, more commonly, with antipsychotics (eg, chlorpromazine) used for migraines or depression (eg, aripiprazole, brexpiprazole olanzapine).
 Akathisia may also be seen with VMAT2 inhibitors used to treat hyperkinetic movement disorders, such as chorea or tardive syndromes.
 Although these drugs do not cause tardive syndromes, they have been associated with acute dystonic reactions and akathisia.
 Acute dystonic reactions occur with some, but not all, of the newer antipsychotic medications.
 Acute akathisia is harder to characterize because of the subjective nature of the symptoms.
-Neuroleptic malignant syndrome occurs with all antipsychotics, including clozapine and the other atypicals.
-The SSRIs may cause akathisia, or, with overdose, serotonin syndrome, which can be difficult to distinguish from neuroleptic malignant syndrome.
+Neuroleptic malignant syndrome occurs with all antipsychotics, including clozapine and the other second-generation antipsychotics.
+The SSRIs may cause akathisia or, with overdose or in combination with nonspecific monoamine oxidase-inhibiting drugs, serotonin syndrome, which can be difficult to distinguish from neuroleptic malignant syndrome.

 • Acute akathisia and acute dystonic reactions are usually the first extrapyramidal side effects to develop, primarily shortly after initiation of an antipsychotic or a dose increase, and generally before parkinsonism develops.